 - Search tools

-Unless you have your say on the Digital Services Act you could end up with as much legal responsibility for online content as the massive online platform providers.
-Whilst it may be economic for the likes of Facebook to police their content twenty four hours a day it is unlikely to be an affordable option for you, thus exposing you to liability under the DSA regulations for hosting third-party content in Europe.
-The legislation needs to ensure that start-ups are protected by options such as:
+This is why the consultation process was so important as many small businesses could end up with as much legal responsibility for online content as the massive online platform providers.
+Whilst it may be economic for the likes of Facebook to police their content twenty four hours a day it is unlikely to be an affordable option for you, thus, exposing you to liability under the DSA regulations for hosting third-party content in Europe.
+It is important that start-ups are protected by options such as:

 - Compliance in the country where they are founded or based.